Khaos/TikZGallery/README.md

 ## License

-This project can be redistributed and/or modified under the terms of the LATEX Project Public License Distributed from [CTAN](http://www.ctan.org/) archives.
+This project can be redistributed and/or modified under the terms of the LaTeX Project Public License Distributed from [CTAN](http://www.ctan.org/) archives.